dotmailer/dotmailer-magento-extension/README.md

 - Transactional emails refactoring.
 - Payment method for orders.
 - Check for feature active for disabled accounts.
-- Disable sync for not mapped address books.
+- Disable sync for not mapped addressbooks.
 - App emaulation to match the env the order.
 - Subdomain dynamic urls.
 - Buttons to run sync services.
-- Ajax reset of the contacts for an updated address books.
+- Ajax reset of the contacts for an updated addressbooks.

 ### V3.1.0